 The 333D01 is calibrated with units of , which highlights the sensor’s digital output.
 When capturing data from the sensor, the data is transmitted in the form of 16 or 24-bit samples, depending on what is requested.
 Depending of the application, these may be interpreted as positive and negative integers from -223 to 223 (for 24-bit), a percentage, or as a normalized floating point decimal from -1 to 1.
 If represented in decibels (dB), the value is relative to the maximum quantization level, called full scale (dBFS).
 A full scale value of 0.10 means 10% of the maximum value, or -20dBFS.
 In magnitude form, full scale is typically represented as a percentage (percent full scale or %FS).

-A white paper on the USB Digital Accelerometer Calibration Values is available discussing the details of the calibration units, as well as conversion between several units and between English and metric units.
+A USB Audio Interface Guide is available discussing the details of the calibration units, as well as conversion between several units and between English and metric units.
 In addition, a Microsoft Excel® calibration spreadsheet is available that will use the calibration values to generate constant scale factors that can be applied to data to convert it directly to engineering units.

 The calibration values, as well as calibration date, are stored in both the Serial Number and Model Number USB descriptor fields.
 The details of the calibration encoded in the USB descriptor string formatting are detailed here.